facebook/flipper/docs/getting-started.md

 ```

 Install the dependencies by running `pod install`.When you open the Xcode workspace file for your app, you now can import and initialize Flipper in your AppDelegate by following the below mentioned example.
-Before running your app, make sure that the flag `-DFB_SONARKIT_ENABLED` is present in the `OTHER_SWIFT_FLAGS` in your application's build settings.
+Before running your app, make sure that the flag `-Xcc -DFB_SONARKIT_ENABLED` is present in the `OTHER_SWIFT_FLAGS` in your application's build settings.

 ```swift
 import UIKit